Vishalpandey1799/Murf-AI-Voice-Agent/README.md

 ---

+### 🗓️ Day 6 – Transcription Integration ✍️

+- 🧵 Created a new endpoint `/transcribe/file` on the FastAPI backend
+- 📤 This endpoint accepts an uploaded audio file and returns its **transcription**
+- 🖥️ Integrated the new transcription API into the frontend
+- 📜 Displayed the **transcribed text** dynamically in the UI after recording upload
+- ⏳ Added a **"Transcribing..."** status message while waiting for the result
+- 🧠 Now I have full flow: **record voice → upload audio → transcribe → display text**
+- 🚀 This brings the project one step closer to **real voice-based interaction**

+---

 ## ⚙️ What You’ll Need to Build This (So Far)

 To build your own voice agent or Echo Bot like this, you’ll need:

 - ✅ **FastAPI** – For serving APIs
 - ✅ **Murf AI account** – To get your TTS API key
+- ✅ **AssemblyAI / other transcription API** – For speech-to-text
 - ✅ **Browser with MediaRecorder API support** – Chrome, Firefox, etc.
 - ✅ **Basic frontend setup** – HTML, CSS, JS
 - ✅ **Python + pip** – For installing FastAPI and other packages